annaproxy/udify-metalearning/README.md

 These libraries were modified:

-- `learn2learn` (Necessary code in `ourmaml.py`, which is the wrapper for MAML around UDify, adapted for different learning rates with SGD)
+- `learn2learn` (Necessary code in `ourmaml.py`, which is the wrapper for MAML around UDify, adapted for different learning rates with SGD in the inner loop)

-- `udify` (See directory/commi= history, minor tweaks with utf-8 encoding and parsing dependency trees while loading data)
+- `udify` (See directory/commit history, minor tweaks with utf-8 encoding and parsing dependency trees while loading data)

-- `allennlp==0.9.0` (See directory/commit history, minor tweaks with utf-8 encoding + UDify model working together)
+- `allennlp==0.9.0` Unfortunately this code depends on a previous version of allennlp (See directory/commit history, minor tweaks with utf-8 encoding + UDify model)